 Add as preferred source on Google

-May 11 (Reuters) - Countries of the European economic area and Switzerland have committed almost 200 billion euros ($235 billion) of investments into their electric vehicle ecosystem, data from New Automotive showed on Monday.
+May 11 (Reuters) - Countries in the European Economic Area and Switzerland have committed almost 200 billion euros ($235 billion) to their electric vehicle (EV) ecosystem, research group New Automotive said on Tuesday.

 "Europe now produces batteries for roughly one in three EVs sold domestically, and announced capacity could meet future demand if fully utilised," New Automotive said.

-"The country anchors both domestic production and wider European value chains, with leading OEMs transitioning at scale alongside major international battery manufacturers," New Automotive said.
+"The country anchors both domestic production and wider European value chains with leading OEMs transitioning at scale alongside major international battery manufacturers," it said.

 The European Commission unveiled a plan in December to drop the European Union's effective ban on new combustion-engine cars from 2035 after pressure from the region's auto industry, marking the bloc's biggest retreat from its green policies in recent years.